 In 2016/2017, Petra reconceptualised the Sustainable Development Assessment Tool (SDAT) of NHS England funded by, and accountable to, NHS England and Public Health England to work across the NHS, public health and social care system together with Dr Michael Hewitt from NBS and the Sustainable Development Unit (SDU).

-After a ‘Master in Divinity’ (‘Erstes und Zweites Theologisches Examen’) and running a company for four years in Germany, Petra did an MBA at Manchester Business School, UK, from 1999-2001.
-While doing her PhD at NTU (scholarship), she was a Visiting Lecturer at Manchester Business School from 2001-2004 teaching an elective in business ethics to MBAs.
-In 2004 she started as Senior Lecturer in NTU.
+After a ‘Master of Divinity’ (‘Erstes und Zweites Theologisches Examen’) and running a company for four years in Germany, Petra did an MBA at Manchester Business School, UK, from 1999-2001.
+While doing her PhD at NTU (Scholarship), she was a Visiting Lecturer at Manchester Business School from 2001-2004 teaching an elective in business ethics to MBAs.
+In 2004, she started as Senior Lecturer at NTU.

-In her PhD Petra focused on cross-cultural comparisons between managers in the UK and Germany and their sensemaking of environmental issues, which led to two journal papers about moral muteness and the framing of the business case in both countries.
-Since then Petra’s research focus has shifted to Education for Sustainable Development.
-She also has a strong interest in how HEIs and other organisations integrate sustainability into their core activities.
-At the moment Petra is working with the NHS England and the NHS Scotland to evaluate and improve their Good Corporate Citizenship Tool.
+In her PhD Petra focused on cross-cultural comparisons between managers in the UK and Germany and their sense-making of environmental issues, which led to two journal papers about moral muteness and the framing of the business case in both countries.
+Since then, Petra’s research focus has shifted to Education for Sustainable Development and more specifically to climate change education and carbon literacy.

 Sponsors and collaborators

 Petra embraces collaboration and works in many international teams.
 She is also a Mentor to academics from business schools worldwide, who want to embed the SDGs or/and carbon literacy or/and climate change mitigation tools into their curricula.
 It would be difficult to do justice here to all the inspirational people Petra had the pleasure to work with, but here are a few of the organisations:

 - Coronation Street